As Biden vows monumental action on climate change, a fight with the fossil fuel industry has only begun

 But as he detailed his plans, the gas, oil and coal industries were already mobilizing on all fronts.
 From an oil patch in Alaska to state capitals to the halls of Congress, the industries and their allies are aiming to slow Biden’s unprecedented push for climate action and keep profits from fossil fuels flowing.
 Republican attorneys general from six states wrote to the new president, warning him not to overstep his authority.
 GOP lawmakers attacked his executive orders as “job killers.”
 And the petroleum industry revived television ads promoting drilling on federal lands.

-Industry executives expressed dismay at the scope, speed and direction that Biden is heading, saying he is going much further than President Barack Obama ever did, while environmentalists said the danger that Earth faces is far more dire now than it appeared during Obama’s tenure and requires an extraordinary response.
+Industry executives expressed dismay at the scope, speed and direction in which Biden is heading, saying he is going much further than President Barack Obama ever did, while environmentalists said the danger that Earth faces is far more dire now than it appeared during Obama’s tenure and requires an extraordinary response.
 Last year essentially tied with 2016 as the hottest year ever recorded, and scientists say the planet is speeding toward irreversible damage.

-In barely a week in office, Biden has moved to rejoin the Paris climate accord, halt the controversial Keystone XL pipeline, impose new limits on oil and gas production and mandate climate change as a priority across every federal agency.
+In barely a week in office, Biden has moved to rejoin the Paris climate accord, halt the controversial Keystone XL pipeline, impose new limits on oil and gas production, and mandate climate change as a priority across every federal agency.

 On Wednesday, he promised to use the government’s purchasing power to fund a federal clean-car fleet — and the jobs that would come with it.
 He pledged to help low-income and minority communities that have historically suffered the worst pollution.
 And he insisted the nation must set about preparing for the inevitable impacts of climate change, even as it tries to stave off the worst future outcomes.
-He also said the U.S. will lead the world in the global effort to cut greenhouse gases that are driving climate change.
+He also said the United States will lead the world in the global effort to cut greenhouse gases that are driving climate change.

 Biden’s aggressive proposals won broad praise from environmental activists and many fellow Democrats while setting off an intense battle with the U.S. fossil fuel industry, which has underpinned the nation’s economy for more than a century.